 The Curriculum Problem

 The 2019 revision of the NRW Gymnasium physics curriculum for Sekundarstufe I requires students to be able to describe, in broad outline, the typical stages of stellar evolution.
-This is new territory for many teachers — it is not a topic that would have appeared in teacher education programmes of ten or twenty years ago, and few teachers have personal experience with it from their own school or university courses.
+This can be new territory for teachers whose training did not include astrophysics; the curriculum requirement itself does not establish how common that training gap is.

 More fundamentally: stellar evolution is a topic where the usual experimental approach does not work.
 You cannot compress an interstellar gas cloud in a classroom.
 You cannot observe a star form in real time.
 The timescales involved are tens of millions to billions of years; the spatial scales are measured in light-years and astronomical units.
 The experimental toolkit that works for optics, mechanics, and even much of electromagnetism simply does not apply.

 This creates a genuine pedagogical challenge.
-Students have strong interest in astrophysical topics — the ROSE study documents this consistently — and stellar evolution involves physical concepts that are curriculum-relevant (gravity, pressure, energy, radiation).
+ROSE survey items show substantial but population- and item-dependent interest in astrophysical topics, and stellar evolution involves curriculum-relevant concepts such as gravity, pressure, energy, and radiation.
 But the standard path from “concept” to “experiment” to “understanding” is not available in the usual form.

 Two approaches are described here.
 One uses what students do have — smartphones and household materials — to model the physics of stellar formation through analogy.
 The other accepts that some physics is better learned through structured play, and designs accordingly.